 4. Enjoy Meals and Beverage Service

-On flights from Bangkok to Tokyo, I always look forward to the breakfast which is served one hour after take-off and a lunch served one hour prior to landing.
-On flights from Japan to Minneapolis, three meals including a dinner after take-off, breakfast, and lunch are served.
+On flights from Bangkok to Tokyo, I always look forward to breakfast which is served one hour after take-off and lunch served one hour before landing.
+On flights from Japan to Minneapolis, three meals including dinner after takeoff, breakfast, and lunch are served.
 For all meals, passengers have a choice between Japanese and Western food.
-Prior to meals, beer, wine, and mixed drinks are complimentary.
+Before meals, beer, wine, and mixed drinks are complimentary.
 In-flight dining and drinking is certainly a welcome break from other activities.

 5. Use of Ipads, Smartphones, or Laptops

-If you carry an ipad, smartphone, or laptop, you may turn it on and use it when the plane is not taking off or landing.
+If you carry an iPad, smartphone, or laptop, you may turn it on and use it when the plane is not taking off or landing.
 Wi-fi is provided, but it is not free.
-With your own ipad or laptop, you can work on personal files, surf the net, look at pictures, play games or watch DVDs.
+With your iPad or laptop, you can work on personal files, surf the net, look at pictures, play games, or watch DVDs.

 If you enjoy reading, this can be an enjoyable way of passing time.
 The airlines normally provide newspapers, and every passenger has a copy of the in-flight magazine.
 I plan on reading "Wuthering Heights" by Emily Bronte and maybe another book by Hemingway.

 If one enjoys writing, you will certainly have enough time on long flights to draft articles for Hubpages or any other website you choose.